 Caliphs come and Caliphs go.
 The last Abbasid Caliph faced the Mongol hoards, who sacked Baghdad and, it is said, slaughtered about one million souls with blade and club.
 Genghis Khan’s grandson believed that spilling royal blood on the ground was bad luck however – so he wrapped the last Abbassid Caliph in a carpet and had his stable horses trample him.

-The Ottomans, tiring of Wahabis and Sauds in Arabia considering them not Muslim enough, sent an army to crush the revolt and carried one of the Saud ancestors off to Istanbul and hideously executed him; they finished off by firing his severed head out of a cannon on the battlements.
+The Ottomans, tiring of Wahabis and Sauds in Arabia considering them they were not Muslim enough, sent an army to crush the revolt and carried one of the Saud ancestors off to Istanbul and hideously executed him; they finished off by firing his severed head out of a cannon on the battlements.
 And that, as they say was the end of that – until the fall of the Ottomans and the resurgence of the Sauds and their Wahabi allies.

 If ISIS wants to remain a state they had better have a Caliph successor in mind.

 And for all of this, for Syria, for Libya, for Iraq, we have no one to blame but ourselves.